mbta/mobile_app/README.md

 Install [direnv](https://direnv.net/) if you don't already have it, copy `.envrc.example` to `.envrc`, populate any required values, then run `direnv allow`.

-Follow the [official Flutter](https://docs.flutter.dev/get-started/install/macos) docs for directions on installing other requirements, including XCode and Android Studio.

-Run `flutter doctor -v` to check that your environment is properly set up.

 ### Editor

-You can use any editor, though we recommend using VSCode with the [flutter extension](https://marketplace.visualstudio.com/items?itemName=Dart-Code.flutter).
-See the official Flutter [Set up an editor](https://docs.flutter.dev/get-started/editor?tab=vscode) docs for more details and alternatives, including Android Studio and IntelliJ.

 #### Gotchas